-Their debut five-song EP We Are Home was released in October 2013.
+Their debut five-song EP We Are Home was released in October 2013, followed by a few

-A 2016 full-length, What Are You Connected, was promoted with videos for "Take Me In" (directed by Eric Ward) and "Hear You Calling," with the latter earning a 7th place award at Macy’s iHeartRadio Rising Star Competition.
-Recorded in a San Diego garage over the course of sixteen months, the ten song album is comprised of many messages laced together in an overarching theme.
+A 2016 full-length, What Are You Connected, was promoted with videos for "Take Me In" (directed by Eric Ward) and "Hear You Calling," with the latter single earning a 7th place award at Macy’s iHeartRadio Rising Star Competition.
+Recorded over the course of sixteen months in their garage and produced in-house by keyboard player Brad Sweet, the ten song album is comprised of many messages laced together in an overarching theme.